by Jack Norris, RD, LD

 - alpha-linolenic acid (ALA) – short-chain (18 carbon) omega-3 fatty acid.
-Found in small amounts in animal flesh, in very small amounts in a variety of plant products, and in relatively large amounts in soy, walnuts, canola oil, flaxseeds and their oil, hempseed oil, camelina oil, and chia seed oil.
-The human body cannot make its own ALA—it must be obtained through the diet.
+Found in small amounts in animal flesh, in very small amounts in a variety of plant products, and in relatively large amounts in soy, walnuts, canola oil, flaxseeds and their oil, hempseed oil, camelina oil, and chia seeds.
+The human body cannot make its own ALA; it must be obtained through the diet.

 - eicosapentaenoic acid (EPA) – long-chain (20 carbon) omega-3 fatty acid.
 Found mostly in fatty fish, in small amounts in eggs, and in very small amounts in seaweed that can be concentrated into supplements.
 Some EPA is converted into series 3 eicosanoids which can reduce blood clotting, inflammation, blood pressure, and cholesterol.
-The human body can produce EPA from ALA and, to a lesser extent, from DHA.
+The human body can produce EPA from ALA and possibly from DHA.

 - docosahexaenoic acid (DHA) – long-chain (22 carbon) omega-3 fatty acid.
-It’s found mostly in fatty fish, in small amounts in eggs, and in very small amounts in seaweed that can be concentrated into supplements.
-DHA is a major component of the gray matter of the brain, and also found in the retina, testis, sperm, and cell membranes.
+Found mostly in fatty fish, in small amounts in eggs, and in very small amounts in seaweed that can be concentrated into supplements.
+DHA is a major component of the gray matter of the brain, and also found in the heart, retina, testis, sperm, and cell membranes.
 The body can convert EPA into DHA.